aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/webextensiontaskpane/_index.md

 ### isVisible() {#isVisible--}

+<b>@deprecated.</b> Please use the 'isVisible' property instead.
 Indicates whether the Task Pane shows as visible by default when the document opens.

 ```javascript
 isVisible() : boolean;